valtimo-platform/valtimo-documentation/release-notes/major9/09.18.0/valtimo-frontend-libraries.md

   Previously, `@valtimo/user-interface` supported tooltips through the `NgbTooltipModule`.
 However, this led to positioning issues.
 A custom directive has been added based on [this guide](https://indepth.dev/posts/1146/tooltip-with-angular-cdk).
   It is based on `@angular/cdk`.
-To use this tooltip, import the `TooltipModule` from `@valtimo/user-interface` and add the tooltip directive to your element like so:
+To use this tooltip, import the `TooltipModule` from `@valtimo/user-interface` and add the tooltip directive to an element like so:

   #### **`sample.component.html`**
   ```angular2html